tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

-# 10.1 Lesson Plan: An Introduction to Time Series (6:30 PM)
+# 10.1 Lesson Plan: An Introduction to Time Series

 ### Overview